 In the big picture, an augmented fast (which includes gut-healing supplements and foods) represents a last resort before considering antibiotics & antifungals to address pathogens in the gut.

 To Clear Out An Unhealthy Gut

 When the microbiome is dominated by unhealthy flora, it may be best to clear out the gut.
-This will allow gut-restorative foods and supplements to work more directly inside the gut.
+This allows gut-restorative foods and supplements to work more directly inside the gut.

 Show Liquid Fast

-Drink fresh, raw juices (apple, orange, vegetables) with fresh ginger juice and lemon juice for 1-3 days, or longer.
+Drink fresh, raw juices (carrot + cucumber + apple) with fresh ginger juice and lemon juice for 1-3 days, or longer.